alkhazrb/alkhazrb.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Peripheral and Cerebral Hemodynamics Lab (PeACH Lab"
+title: "Welcome to the Peripheral and Cerebral Hemodynamics Lab (PeACH Lab)"
 excerpt: "About me"
 author_profile: true
 redirect_from: